 If you want to invest £200k for the purposes of creating a steady income stream, and you’d like to consider your options, you’ve come to the right place.
 In this article, we’ll examine the choices open to you and offer guidance as to which ones could help you achieve your goal.

-If you have £200,000 to invest, that’s a lot of capital and, invested wisely, it can bring you a substantial regular income.
-To begin, the best place to start is to determine whether to invest over the short or the long term.
+If you have £200,000 to invest, that’s a lot of capital and investing wisely can bring you a substantial regular income.
+The best place to start is to determine whether to invest over the short or the long term.

 The difference between short and long term Investments